Companies will hire temporary workers in uncertain economic times. There are substantial costs in bringing on a worker on a full-time basis.

-- Temporary employees must receive proper training, which includes specific information on safety.
+- Temporary employees must receive proper training, which includes specific safety information.

-In fact, in its safety bulletins aimed at temporary worker conditions, OSHA repeatedly says “Temporary workers are entitled to the same protections under the Occupational Safety and Health Act of 1970 (the OSH Act) as all other covered workers.”
+In its safety bulletins aimed at temporary worker conditions, OSHA repeatedly says, “Temporary workers are entitled to the same protections under the Occupational Safety and Health Act of 1970 (the OSH Act) as all other covered workers.”

 Protections in the State of Illinois for Temp Workers

-Most states in the United States do not have much if any additional laws to help temporary workers.
+Most states in the United States do not have many, if any, additional laws to help temporary workers.
 This is where the State of Illinois has become a leader among states.
 It is one of the few states to have dedicated legislation aimed at strengthening legal protections for temps.

-Prior to the passage of this legislation, the Illinois House held hearings about some of the abuses in the temporary worker industry.
-One worker detailed how they were forced to work for three months after suffering an injury to her wrist and still feels pain in that wrist four years later.
+Before the passage of this legislation, the Illinois House held hearings about some of the abuses in the temporary worker industry.
+One worker detailed how they were forced to work for three months after suffering an injury to her wrist and still feel pain in that wrist four years later.

 Illinois staffing agencies have been rife with labor and safety abuses.
-Temporary staffing in the state is a low-margin business and companies cut corners routinely to boost their profits.
-Combined with the fact that the host companies also do not feel the need to spend for these workers’ safety, and it places the workers in danger.
+Temporary staffing in the state is a low-margin business, and companies cut corners routinely to boost their profits.

 You are probably wondering where this leaves you as an injured temp worker.
 Legally, your employment relationship is with the staffing company that hired you.
 Temporary workers have the same workers’ compensation protections under Illinois law as any other worker.